MicrosoftDocs/Viva/Viva/engage/eac-answers-admin-scenarios.md

 As an Answers admin, you can access Global Answers analytics:
 1. Select the analytics icon from the top navigation bar of Viva Engage.
 1. Go to the Global Answers analytics tab.
-You'll see an analytics dashboard that provide an overview and relevant insights about knowledge sharing activity across Answers in Viva.
+You'll see an analytics dashboard that provides an overview and relevant insights about knowledge sharing activity across Answers in Viva.

 For more details about how to manage analytics in the [Viva Engage admin center](/Viva/engage/eac-overview), see [View and manage analytics in Viva Engage](/Viva/engage/analytics) .